rayzkaunda/datarigs.github.io/_posts/2019-02-26-building-and-deploying-a-machine-learning-model-to-predict-a-diabetic-patients-hospital-length-of-stay-on-aws.md

 ---

 # Business Problem:
-Using the given dataset, you  will develop a modern scalable full stack application on AWS cloud using a predictive model to predict how many days an admitted diabetic patient will spend 5 days or more in a hospital.
+Using the given dataset, you  will develop a modern scalable full stack application on AWS cloud using a predictive model to predict whether an admitted diabetic patient will spend 5 days or more in a hospital.
 We have framed our problem as a binary classification problem but it can also be a regression problem.

 ### Project Overview